Gush Etzion Convoy: Background

 The UN Partition Plan, approved on November 29, 1947, left about 30 settlements outside the borders of the Jewish state, including the four kibbutzim of Gush Etzion: Kfar Etzion, Masu'ot Yitzhak, Ein Tzurim, and Revadim.
 These four kibbutzim had a combined population of approximately 450 people, including 69 children.
 The settlements were isolated, and the nearest Jewish point (about 20 kilometers away) was Jerusalem, though the road to it passed through a hostile Arab area, including the city of Bethlehem.

 After the Arabs rejected the UN partition plan, they began harassing Jewish vehicles on the roads.
 On December 8, 1947, an attack was carried out on a vehicle traveling from Gush Etzion to Jerusalem.
 From that time onwards, the bus service of "Egged" between Gush Etzion and Jerusalem ceased, and transportation was conducted solely in convoys that departed from Jerusalem daily to bring supplies to Gush Etzion.
 The leadership of the Yishuv decided not to abandon the residents of Gush Etzion.
 Reinforcements were sent to the area, including a reserve unit of the Palmach, a mobile guard unit of the Notrim, and trainees from the officer course of the Haganah Field Corps in Jerusalem.

+The Palestine Police Force had mandated that required that Haganah convoys travel in pickup tracks, under the belief that armored vehicles would provoke a stronger Arab response, though the ultimate devastating ambush of the four trucks indicated that the approach was a failure.